Hoover Institution: Campus

 The Institution has libraries which include materials from both World War I and World War II, including the collection of documents of President Herbert Hoover, which he began to collect at the Paris Peace Conference of 1919.
 Thousands of Persian books, official documents, letters, multimedia pieces and other materials on Iran's history, politics and culture can also be found at the Stanford University library and the Hoover Institution library.

 Publications

 The Hoover Institution's in-house publisher, Hoover Institution Press, produces publications on public policy topics, including the quarterly periodicals Hoover Digest, Education Next, China Leadership Monitor, and Defining Ideas.
 The Hoover Institution Press previously published the bimonthly periodical Policy Review, which it acquired from The Heritage Foundation in 2001.
 Policy Review ceased publication with its February–March 2013 issue.
+The Hoover Institution also co-publishes the Stanford Emerging Technology Review (SETR), a technology education report for policymakers, with the Stanford University School of Engineering.

 The Hoover Institution Press also publishes books and essays by Hoover Institution fellows and other Hoover-affiliated scholars.